Docker vs Virtual Machines (VMs) : A Practical Guide to Docker Containers and VMs

-That’s why it’s worth having a discussion of the differences between virtual machines and Docker, with an emphasis on which types of use cases and strategies each technology is best suited to support.
+That’s why it’s worth having a discussion of the differences between virtual machines and containers, with an emphasis on which types of use cases and strategies each technology is best suited to support.
 And with solutions like Weave Ignite that combine the benefits of containers with the security of VMs, you may no longer have to make that choice.

 Containers vs. VMs in a nutshell

 First, let’s define the similarities and differences between Docker and virtual machines.

 Docker containers and virtual machines are both ways of deploying applications inside environments that are isolated from the underlying hardware.
 The chief difference is the level of isolation.

 With a container runtime like Docker, your application is sandboxed inside of the isolation features that a container provides, but still shares the same kernel as other containers on the same host.
 As a result, processes running inside containers are visible from the host system (given enough privileges for listing all processes).
 For example, if you start a MongoDB container with Docker, then run

 ps -e | grep mongo in a regular shell on the host (not in Docker), the process will be visible.
 Having multiple containers share the same kernel allows the end user to bin-pack lots and lots of containers on the same machine with near-instant start time.
 Also, as a consequence of containers not needing to embed a full OS, they are very lightweight, commonly around 5-100 MB.